HichemTab-tech/ts-runtime-picker/README.md

 **ts-runtime-picker** 🚀 is a TypeScript-first utility package designed to dynamically transform your code and provide runtime-safe "pickers" for your objects based on TypeScript interfaces or types.
-The package integrates seamlessly into your Vite-based projects and allows developers to enjoy type-safe runtime logic without sacrificing development speed or flexibility.
+The package integrates seamlessly into your Vite-based or Webpack-based projects, allowing developers to enjoy type-safe runtime logic without sacrificing development speed or flexibility.

 ---